 Why The Clarkson School

 The Clarkson School (TCS) offers a rich and supportive learning environment for highly motivated high school students.
 Unlike many early-entrance college programs, The Clarkson School is a full-time residential program offering a real community living and learning experience.
-Clarkson School students take the same courses as Clarkson University first-year students and enjoy the same unlimited access to athletics and recreation, student support services, and clubs and activities.Clarkson School Advantages
+Clarkson School students take the same courses as Clarkson University first-year students and enjoy the same unlimited access to athletics and recreation, the Student Success, Diversity and Inclusion office, and clubs and activities.Clarkson School Advantages

 - Professional, academic and college advising